 Semisupervised’s 2021 study of 1,111 DTC brands identified 164 in the home space: 14.8% of the total.
 It also scored each category’s saturation level by dividing the number of startups by market size (*100).

 Below is a sample of the study’s findings, which placed “Home & Garden” firmly in the least-saturated category.
-Especially when compared to industries like ecommerce beauty and online fashionThe opportunities are profound with no legacy leader and minimal interference from upstarts.
+Especially when compared to industries like ecommerce beauty and online fashion.
+The opportunities are profound with no legacy leader and minimal interference from upstarts.

-Even better, low barriers of entry and the absence of a major retail monopoly makes this industry perfect for DTC brands.
+Even better, low barriers of entry and the absence of a major retail monopoly make this industry perfect for DTC brands.
 Still, we’re faced with the same question we asked in the introduction: What happens to demand when the world returns to normal?

 In efforts to support remote working, home-office upgrades will continue to lead the way: desks, chairs, storage, and professional decor.
 This comes with an increased desire for goods to fill multi-purpose spaces and separate personal from professional.
-Other emerging movements include vibrant wallpaper, indoor plants, bidets, smart lighting, and grandmillennial chic.
+Other emerging movements include vibrant wallpaper, indoor plants, bidets, smart lighting, and grand millennial chic.

 When lockdowns forced the world to shelter in place, homes became offices and schools in addition to living spaces.
 As a result, companies in the home furnishing industry, like Article, have experienced a 200% increase in growth.

-Comfort … But Make It Luxurious
+Decor, Furniture and Homeware Comfort … But Make It Luxurious

-These trends have dramatically shifted to buying smaller items as statement pieces, comfortable spaces that look and feel like luxury, and larger items that are eco-friendly.
+These trends have dramatically shifted to buying smaller items as statement pieces, comfortable spaces that look and feel like a luxury, and larger items that are eco-friendly.

 Kitchenware & Appliances That Have Brains